 The link to consciousness

-But without the ability to isolate a time frame in existence, to focus on a particular event, and to pick an appropriate level of zoom, you cannot determine causation.
-You will stand there waving your hand in the water in our billion years old universe where everything in the history contributed to the fact that you are waving your hand.
-While at the same time, there are billion events happening of a similar kind, on the largest scale and on the smallest scale and every scale in between.
-With focus you can zoom into specific events, select a time-frame, select the appropriate level and determine causes within this event.
+But the only one who could receive feedback from the patterns being send into the world, is you.
+Your message, your cry, and your words will disappear into the soup of information of our universe when no one listens.
+You would be just one with nature if you were unable to receive feedback.
+Someone should be there with a focus on that particular event, in that point of time, looking at the appropriate level.
+Like everyday you will stand there, yelling across the street, while billions of noises have pasted before you in that street, and billions of noises rise at the same time all over the world on all scales, while no one has a clue to filter on that appropriate frequency.
+Why would anyone listen?
+Well, we listen because we are there at that time, because we are human well-adjusted to these frequencies, and keen on listening to patterns which we can understand, like the yell for “Help!”.
+While a cat will ignore you completely; adjusted to different frequencies, focused on different messages, on different levels.
+You as a human, have a focus on other humans.
+With your focus, you can zoom into specific events, be in this time-frame, select the appropriate level and determine the causes within this event.
 So maybe causation and thus focus, is fundamentally linked to human consciousness.
-At the birth of a baby, the time-frame of this child is of absolute zero, and consciousness arises.
-The baby can focus on events, he can select time-frames to zoom into on a level that is in correspondence to his environment.
-Maybe, then consciousness is the ability to depict a time-frame in time, to focus on a particular event at the appropriate level.
+At the birth of a baby, the time-frame of this child is of absolute zero, where consciousness arises.
+From this point forward, the baby can focus on events, and can zoom into on levels that are in correspondence to his environment.
+Maybe, then consciousness is the ability to be in a time-frame in time, to focus on a particular event at the appropriate level.
 Well, we believe that we become conscious from the day we are born (approximately).
 Our time-frame starts with the day we open our eyes.
 Secondly, our ability to focus might depict consciousness.
 Focus is the ability to zoom into something while being aware of the bigger picture, what I also call the reference frame (in this blog).
 A focus depicts the distinction between the one thing you focus on, and the other (or several) things you don’t want to focus on (from larger scales to similar objects or events).
 So focus by itself is decoupling events from one another.
 This is quite some power, and might make us human.
 How do we determine to focus on the (sequential) responses of our mother and not on the noises of the cracking wood of the crib?
 Well, maybe because our mother helps us solve our problems and does more than just cohering with our inner sequences (duh).
 But our problems also require a focus, if we don’t focus on them, are the problems there?

 Some things for further thinking: